tenkiller/tenkiller.github.io/_drafts/processor-pipeline.md

 title: A Processor Pipeline
 ---

+> Like I said before, this exercise is simply a means to gain a deeper understanding into how these things function.

 Processor pipelines are complicated.
 In-order processors that aren't truely pipelined are simple to implement, but, I'm talking about processors that fetch, decode, and execute instructions, access memory, and write to registers *in parallel*.
 As I began to think about this problem and implement a simple solution, its complexity soon became apparent.
-Let me show you a trivial example of what I was attempting to do in JavaScript.
+Let me show you a trivial example of what I was attempting to do.

+### The Trivial Example

 ```javascript
 (function() {